As power plants use less coal, Alpha Natural cuts jobs

 The mine closures and production curtailments will reduce annual coal output by about 16 million tons, the company said.
-It produced 1.1 billion tons in the United States in 2011.
+It produced 106 million tons in the United States in 2011.

+“Cheap natural gas prices and a regulatory regime that is overtly designed to constrain the use of coal has created a double edged sword for us,” Chief Executive Kevin Crutchfield told Reuters.

 As shale-derived natural gas has become cheaper in the past few years, many U.S. power companies are opting to use it, rather than thermal coal, to generate electricity.

-So far in 2012, U.S. demand for electricity has slipped, and coal and natural gas now have nearly equal shares of the power generation market.
-Coal has historically had the larger market share.
+U.S. demand for electricity has slipped so far in 2012, and coal and natural gas now have nearly equal shares of the power-generation market.
+Coal has had the larger market share.

 Alpha said its U.S. thermal coal business was shrinking and that it would focus on supplying coal to fewer plants, which can survive a “stricter regulatory regime.”